Chrischege/python-projects/README.md

 This is to give an overview of the different python basics and scripts.
 What is contained in this repo;
--Datastructures
+- Datastructures
--APIs
+- APIs
--OOP
+- OOP
--working with files
+- working with files